softprops/json-env-logger/README.md

 ### panic visibility

-When panics are unavoidable you can register a panic hook that serializes the panic to json before logging it with `error!`
+When panics are unavoidable, you can register a panic hook that serializes the panic to json before logging it with `error!`

 ```rust
 fn main() {